Five of the Best Roofing Options for Historic Homes

 Wood shingles – Widely used in the U.S. since the seventeenth century, wood shingles are one of the oldest roofing materials still in use today.
 These became popular on ranch houses in the 1940s and continue to look best with Arts & Crafts and cottage-style homes.

 Slate – Slate is a natural, traditional roofing material.
 It is costly, but it offers a certain kind of beauty that can last for more than a century.
 U.S. homes started using it in the eighteenth century, importing the material from Wales.
-Today, many homes use man-made slate, which is lighter and cheaper, but isn’t very durable.
+Today, much of the slate that is used is from the Northeast United States.

 Metal – If you’re looking for a light yet durable roofing material, you’ve got to consider metal roofing.
 Homeowners can choose from a wide variety of metal roofing, which looks good on any structure, whether it’s a residential or commercial building.
 This has been in use since the eighteenth century.